-Finding issues in BIMcollab ZOOM
+Finding issues in BIMcollab Zoom

-Finding issues in BIMcollab ZOOM
+Finding issues in BIMcollab Zoom

 By creating a combination of models (created by different disciplines) you can visually detect conflicts between these models.
-Next to this, ZOOM has Smart views that can automate identifying and coloring components based on defined or undefined properties.
-With a license, you also have the possibility to perform a Clash detection in the federated model, from which you can easily create issues.
+Next to this, BIMcollab Zoom Viewer has Smart views that can automate identifying and coloring components based on defined or undefined properties.

 1. Visual analysis